ExodusMovement/schemasafe/doc/Options.md

     intent is to prevent a mistake when those checks are missed.
 If they are present, it is assumed that the shema author chose an appropriate value corresponding to the regex complexity.

+  * `forbidNoopValues` — refuse to compile schemas with certain noop keywords that make no sense.\
+    Currently, that is only `$recursiveAnchor: false`.\
+    This option is overridable even in `'strong'` mode.

 ## Options for relaxing coherence checks

   * `allowUnusedKeywords` — `opts.mode === 'lax'` by default.\